18Markus1984/3D-Tetris/README.md

 ## Acknowledgments

-This project was developed by Marvin Heins, Markus Schmidt, and Leonard Pitt Holz-Diehl.
+This project was developed by Marvin Heins, Markus Schmidt, and Leonard Holz-Diehl.
 Special thanks to the open-source community and the developers of the FastLED library.

 ---